chef-boneyard/chef-rfc/rfc020-community-guidelines.md

 **Note**: Incidents that violate the Community Guidelines are extremely damaging to the community, and they will not be tolerated.
 The silver lining is that, in many cases, these incidents present a chance for the community as a whole to grow, learn, and become better.
 The community advocate team requests that they be your first resource when reporting a Chef Community-related incident, so that they may enforce the Community Guidelines and take quick action toward a resolution.

-### Punitive Actions
+### Corrective Actions

-Crafting a list of quid pro quo punitive actions in our community guidelines would be inadequate and incomplete.
+Crafting a list of quid pro quo corrective actions in our community guidelines would be inadequate and incomplete.
 Each incident will be dealt with on a case-by-case basis.
 The Community Advocates and Community Ombudsperson will maintain a list of incidents and actions taken.
-If patterns emerge this section may be updated to include some suggested punitive actions.
+If patterns emerge this section may be updated to include some suggested corrective actions.

 Our first response should always be to ensure the immediate safety and well being of all parties involved.
-In the ideal case, an attempt to stop and prevent the violation behavior would be made before any punitive action is decided.
+In the ideal case, an attempt to stop and prevent the violation behavior would be made before any corrective action is decided.

-When punitive action is warranted, a Community Advocate may use one or more of the following remedies:
+When corrective action is warranted, a Community Advocate may use one or more of the following remedies:

 * Removal from the space where the incident occurred for a period of time.
 * Banned from the space where the incident occurred indefinitely.